syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 </table>

 ### Tag helper
-It is necessary to define the following namespace within the *_viewImports.cshtml* page in order to initialize the ReportViewer component with the tag helper support.
+It is necessary to define the following namespace within the *_viewImports.cshtml* page to initialize the report viewer component with the tag helper support.

 {% highlight cshtml %}